nikrays/zapret2/docs/manual.en.md

 OpenWrt is one of the few relatively full-featured Linux systems for embedded devices.
 It was chosen for this project based on the following characteristics:
 * Full root access to the device via shell.
 This is usually absent in factory firmwares but present in many alternative ones.
 * Read/write (r/w) root partition.
 This is a nearly unique feature of OpenWrt.
 Factory and most alternative firmwares are built on a squashfs root (r/o), where configurations are stored in a specially formatted area of internal memory called NVRAM.
 Systems without an r/w root are severely limited; they cannot install software from repositories without complex workarounds and are primarily designed for users who are only slightly more advanced than average, offering fixed functionality managed through a web interface.
-Alternative firmwares can usually mount an r/w partition to some area of the file system, while factory firmwares typically only mount USB drives—and even then, they may only support FAT and NTFS rather than Unix file systems.
+Alternative firmwares can usually mount an r/w partition to some area of the file system, while factory firmwares typically only mount USB drives and even then, they may only support FAT and NTFS rather than Unix file systems.
 * The ability to move the root file system to external media (extroot) or create an overlay on it.
 * The presence of the `opkg` package manager and a software repository.
 * Flow offloading is predictably, standardly, and selectively manageable, as well as disableable.